PizzaG/android_A-Team_AddOns/README.md

 # Things You Need To Add + General Reminders

-1- put these lines in your device.mk file in your device tree or if your device uses a multi-device common tree, you can put them in your common.mk file.
-   It sets the Vendor/A-Team path, calls the custom A-Team mk file for Adding our Addons and the switch for if you want or don't want gapps in your rom
+1- Put these lines in your device.mk file in your device tree or common.mk if using common device tree.
+Sets the A-Team path, calls the custom A-Team mk file for Adding our Addons and the switch for if you want or don't want gapps in your rom
 ```
 A-TEAM_PATH := vendor/A-Team